• Indo-European Languages

 Ireland in 1840.
 Both of these sources are available on the net at the IMSLP site with the Petrie plough whistles given on p.
-267. It's a pdf, so might take a couple of minutes to download.
+267. It’s a pdf, so it might take a couple of minutes to download.
 Scroll down, it’s the next to the last page in this file.

-Rituals and songs for Blessing the Seed and Charming the Plough have counterparts all across Europe and go back to Pagan times.
-These traditions were always important to people who were dependent on agriculture for their lives and livelihood.
+Rituals and songs for Charming the Plough have counterparts all across Europe and go back to Pagan times.
+These traditions are always important to people who are dependent on agriculture for their lives and livelihood.

 This page used to be at pierce.yolasite.com/plowsongs but Yola was hacked in November 2011 and they have never been able to repair the damage to their servers so the page has been migrated here.

 © 2007, last updated 1/15/2016, at piereligion.org/plowsongs.html